panpf/sketch/README.md

   prompt for upgrade
 * Version 4.0 is specially built for Compose Multiplatform, so there are many breaking changes in the API, please upgrade with caution
-* Version 4.0 has made a lot of simplifications and is much simpler than version 3.0, such as DisplayRequest, LoadRequest, DownloadRequest
+* Version 4.0 has made a lot of simplifications and is much simpler than version 3.0, please check the update log for details
-  Merged into one ImageRequest, removed BitmapPool, etc.
 * Android minimum API raised to API 21
+* Kotlin version upgraded to 2.0.0

 ## Special thanks